Multimedia Programs: Online or In-Person

 ________________________________________________________

 How did the banjo, which has roots in West Africa, become a symbol of rural white America?
 Along the way, the instrument took center stage in America's most popular entertainment form in the mid-19th century and found a home in the Victorian parlor.
-This program tells the story of the banjo from its African roots through its development in the Caribbean, early history with people in slavery in North America, growth in popularity through blackface minstrel performances, integration into dance and song traditions in Appalachia, and its role in 20th and 21st century ragtime, jazz, folk, old-time, bluegrass, country, popular, and world music.
+With live performance, historic instruments and images, this program tells the story of the banjo from its African roots through its development in the Caribbean, early history with people in slavery in North America, growth in popularity through blackface minstrel performances, integration into dance and song traditions in Appalachia, and its role in 20th and 21st century ragtime, jazz, folk, old-time, bluegrass, country, popular, and world music.